dhiraj-patel/Monopoly/README.md

 # Monopoly

+INSTRUCTIONS:

-INSTRUCTIONS: Welcome to our recreation of Monopoly.
+<b>Welcome to our recreation of Monopoly.
 If you're unfamiliar with the rules, click <a href="http://www.hasbro.com/common/instruct/00009.pdf">here</a> to learn how!
-Play with up to four friends for loads of fun!
+Play with up to four friends for loads of fun!</b>

 TEAM NAME: ButchNSundance